 Alternatives to Microsoft Access

-As useful as Access can be, not everyone is blessed with a full suite of Microsoft Office software.
+As useful as Microsoft Access can be, not everyone is blessed with a full suite of Microsoft Office software.
 If you’re in that predicament, are you out of luck?
 Not necessarily.
 You could always look into the many free alternatives to Access, such as LibreOffice Base.

-But for those of you who have Access but never knew how to use it, you no longer have any excuses!
+But for those of you who have Microsoft Access but never knew how to use it, you no longer have any excuses!
 These free resources will get you up to speed in no time, so take advantage of them.